plegulluche/puppeteer-server/README.md

 - Node.js (versions 18 or 20 recommended for compatibility)
 - Yarn as the package manager
 - Any standard code editor
+- Any tool like postman or thunderclient to test endpoints

 ### Installation